 30 Gorgeous Two Stone Engagement Rings to Nail the Toi Et Moi Trend

-Still obsessing over Meghan Fox's dazzling emerald and diamond engagement ring?
+Still obsessing over Megan Fox's dazzling emerald and diamond engagement ring?
 You aren't alone.
 Two stone engagement rings, also called Toi et Moi rings (that's French for you and me), are appearing on fingers everywhere.
 Get the deets on the symbolism and history behind this unexpected engagement ring setting—plus shop our favorite two stone engagement rings you can add to your cart right now, no matter your ring style.

 What Is a Two Stone Engagement Ring?